GregFinger/TD-SplitFlap/README.md

 ### Basic Usage
 Enter the data directly into the UI window's table.
 Accepted characters are: A-Z, 0-9, and special characters: space, colon, forward slash, period.
 You can navigate the table with arrow keys, tab key or mouse clicks.

 When finished entering the data you can click the "Commit" button.
+The button will turn red.
+Wait until the red turns off to commit new changes.

 Each section only allows a certain amount of characters:

 Platform: 2, Name: 20, Time: 5, Status: 7